Measuring Massive Molds

 If inspecting against a digital mold model, the process is as simple as picking reference surfaces for alignment and then picking points anywhere on the mold surface.
 Each measurement takes only seconds and visual feedback is instantaneous.

 Delta Tooling (Tacoma, WA) has used the PCMM approach for more than six years.
 The company makes aerospace tooling, much of it in composites.
 Its PCMM system—which includes a laser tracker1 and inspection software2—inspects master models and molds used for composite lay-up.

 Darrel Mattsen, quality manager, cites a 35-foot helicopter blade as an ideal application of the PCMM.
 The mold is long, and the composite part’s contours are critical since all blade surfaces affect performance.

-Before PCMM, the traditional approach to master and mold measurement used templates.
+Before the PCMM, the traditional approach to master and mold measurement used templates.
 For the helicopter blade, Mattsen would have selected three or four cross-sections along its length and a few along its width.
 The templates for each of the contour profiles would be cut and matched to the mold.
 Mattsen explains, “This approach would take at least a day and possibly two to complete.”

 Now Mattsen plots a grid of measurement points in the inspection software.
-Following prompts, he places a retro-reflective target at each grid point and takes measurement with the laser tracker.
+Following prompts, he places a retro-reflective target at each grid point and takes a measurement with the laser tracker.
 Using the software’s “smart points” feature, measurements are automatically triggered as he passes the target over a grid point.
 As each measurement is recorded, it is displayed in real-time on the monitor.